 Robert joined Watsi on April 7th, 2014.
-Six years ago, Robert became the 136th member to automatically support a new Watsi patient every month.
-Since then, 5,901 more people have become monthly donors!
-Robert's most recent donation traveled 8,800 miles to support Nget, a factory worker from Cambodia, to fund surgery to restore his hearing.
+Seven years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation traveled 8,300 miles to support Naing, a baker from Burma, to fund hernia repair.